alessioalex/Presentations/WebUp4/applications/README.md

+Disclamer: these apps were made in a rush somewhat, so they can be optimized ;)

 Before everything:

 - make sure you have Node.js & NPM installed (checkout my slides for details on how to do that)